 What other useful resources are available at Pacific University?

-In addition to LSS, other helpful resources around the Pacific University campus include the Writing Resource Center, the Career Development Center, the Student Counseling Center, the Health Center and each student's individual academic faculty advisor.
+In addition to LSS, other helpful resources around the Pacific University campus include the Tutoring and Learning Center, the Writing Resource Center, the Career Development Center, the Student Counseling Center, the Health Center and each student's individual academic faculty advisor.